StabilityNexus/Bene-FundRaising-EVM-Frontend/README.md

 6. **Add Tokens**:

-   - Project owners are allowed to add more APTs to the contract at any time.
+   - Project owners are allowed to add more PFTVs to the contract at any time.

 7. **Redeem Tokens**:
-   - Users are allowed to exchange **Auxiliary Project Tokens (APTs)** for **Proof-funding Tokens (PFTs)** if and only if the deadline has passed and the minimum number of tokens has been sold.
+   - Users are allowed to exchange **Proof of Funding Token Vouchers (PFTVs)** for **Proof-funding Tokens (PFTs)** if and only if the deadline has passed and the minimum number of tokens has been sold.

 ## Usage